LBoyle/melange-reason-react-template/README.md

 # melange-reason-react-template

-A simple project using melange.re, ReasonML with the latest React.js
+A template project using melange.re, ReasonML with the latest React.js

 ## Getting started